 TYPES OF ASSISTANCE

-Qualified Disasters or Emergency Hardships such as a natural disaster, illness, death in the family, or other sudden, severe, overwhelming and unexpected event that is beyond the individual partner’s control and results in their inability to provide basic life necessities for themselves and their immediate family/dependents.
-The following is not an exhaustive list, but examples of qualifying incidents include:
+Qualified Disasters or Emergency Hardships such as a natural disaster, illness, death in the family, or other sudden, severe, and unexpected event that is beyond the individual partner’s control and results in their inability to provide basic life necessities for themselves and their immediate family/dependents.
+The following are examples of qualifying incidents:

-Natural Disaster-Uninsured losses due to flood, lighting strike, house fire, tornado, etc. affecting the primary residence
+- Natural Disaster-Uninsured losses on primary residence or mode of transportation due to flood, house fire, tornado, etc.

-Military Deployment-Unexpected costs associated with your deployment or the deployment of an immediate family member
+- Military Deployment-Unexpected costs associated with your deployment or the deployment of a spouse or domestic partner.

-Not Acceptable-Grants provided by the Partner Assistance Fund are intended to help a Partner regain financial stability within a relatively short period of time.
-Each case will be considered individually; however, the following are examples of circumstances or events that will not be considered emergencies:
+Situations Not Covered-Grants provided by the Partner Assistance Fund are intended to help a Partner regain financial stability within a relatively short period of time.
+Each case will be considered individually; however, the following are examples of circumstances that will not be considered emergencies:

 The Partner Assistance Fund grants are funded by tax-deductible donations made via payroll deductions.
 Giving to the fund allows us to partner with those in our work family during their time of need.
 Please use the form HERE to start your donation today!